Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Reinforcement Learning

-The \emph{q-function} $q^{\pi}(s,a)$ under a policy $\pi$ is defined as the expected discounted future reward of taking action $a$ in state $s$ and then following policy $\pi$.
-It is known that every \emph{optimal policy} $\pi^*$ satisfies the \emph{Bellman optimality} equations (where $q^*=q^{\pi^*}$):
+The \emph{Q-function} $q^{\pi}(s,a)$ under a policy $\pi$ is defined as the expected discounted return of taking action $a$ in state $s$ and then following policy $\pi$.
+It is known that every optimal policy $\pi^*$ satisfies the \emph{Bellman optimality} equations (where $q^*=q^{\pi^*}$):

 for every state $s \in S$ and action $a \in A$.
 Note that, if $q^{*}$ is known, then an optimal policy can be computed by always selecting the action $a$ with the highest value of $q^*(s,a)$.